e-gov/TARA-Doku/TechnicalSpecification.md

 state=qnYY56Ra8QF7IUzqvw+PPLzMKoHtQkuUWbV/wcrkvdU=
 ````

 The redirect request errors are normally resulted by a misconfiguration; therefore the error description in parameter `error_description` is not needed to be displayed for the user directly.
-The client application should check whether or not an error message has been sent.
+The client application should check whether an error message was sent.

-**Termination of the authentication process.** The user may also return to the e-service without choosing an authentication method and completing the authentication process (via ‘Back to the service provider’ link).
+**Termination of the authentication process.** The user may also return to the e-service without choosing an authentication method and completing the authentication process (via ‘Return to service provider’ link).
 This option is provided for the cases in which the user has clicked ‘Log in’ in the client application but does not actually wish to log in.

-In the application for subscribing to the service, the institution must notify RIA of the URL to which the user should be redirected in the case of clicking ‘Back to the service provider’.
+Terminating the authentication process will redirect the user back to the client with error message `user_cancel`<sup>1</sup>.

+<sup>1</sup> Beginning from August 2020, Information System Authority does not require a separate redirect URL for terminated authentications (a URL for redirects after user has chosen ‘Return to service provider’ option).
 NB!
 The OpenID Connect protocol-based redirect URL and the URL described here have different meanings.

 ### 4.3 Identity token request

-The identity token request is a HTTP POST request which is used by the client application to request the identity token from the server of TARA.
+The identity token request is an HTTP POST request which is used by the client application to request the identity token from the server of TARA.

 An example of an identity token request (for better readability, the body of the HTTP POST request is divided over several lines):